SmoLL-iCe/VExDebugger/README.md

 ## How to use this?

+You can compile your own project using the Debugger library or you can use one of the ready-made examples using the lib.
+In the examples you will find ways to debug your own executable or create a dll to attach to another process and debug it. (use an injector for this.)
-go to the releases part and download, attach the VExDebugger dll form or imgui in the process you want to debug. use an injector for this. add the addresses you want to know who writes or accesses.
+And Add the addresses you want to know who writes or accesses.

 ## What was used to compile?